tekumara/notes/setuptools_scm.md

 # python package versioning with setuptools_scm

 `setuptools_scm` generate a version number for PKG-INFO from the status of a git repository.
 The version number records the distance to the latest tag, including whether the repo is in an uncommitted (dirty) state.
-The version number is not committed to a file in repo.
+The version number is not committed to a file in the repo.

 To use `setuptools_scm` add this to _pyproject.toml_: